-The highly anticipated moment that all you FIRST Robotics Competition (FRC) teams that submitted NASA FRC sponsorship application has finally arrived.
+The highly anticipated moment that all you FIRST Robotics Competition (FRC) teams that submitted an application for a NASA FRC grant, has finally arrived!
 NASA's award selection is listed in the following link.
-If your FRC team submitted an application for NASA FRC sponsorship, please review the awards list to verify your award status.
+If your FRC team submitted an application for a NASA FRC registration grant, please review the awards list to verify your award status.

 As you may have noticed there is now a Twitter feed on the right side of the Robotic Alliance Project's webpage!
 We would like to invite everyone to follow us on twitter and help spread the word about the Robotics Alliance Project and NASA!
 We plan on using Twitter to post about announcements, new features, and much more!